MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 - If a solution includes a business process flow table, the business process flow table must be manually added to the solution before you export it.
 Otherwise, the business process flow table won't be included in the solution package.
 To learn more, go to [create and edit tables](/power-apps/maker/data-platform/create-edit-entities-solution-explorer).

-- Adding the process table to a model-driven app may result in limited functionality.
+- Adding the process table to a model-driven app might result in limited functionality.
 To learn more, go to [creating and editing business process flows](./create-business-process-flow.md).

-- The name of business process flows won't change after it's created for a form.
-If you change the name in the business process flow definition, new business process flows will display the updated name, but older ones will display the original name.
+- The name of a business process flow doesn't change after the flow is created for a form.
+If you change the name in the business process flow definition, new business process flows display the updated name, but older ones display the original name.
 The name doesn't translate after it's set.
-If the creator's language settings was set to Spanish when the business process flow instance was created, the name would be in Spanish for all users, even if the creator changed their language later.
+If the flow creator's language settings was set to Spanish when the business process flow instance was created, the name will be in Spanish for all users, even if the flow creator changed their language later.

 ## Related information